Taking The Right Actions When Facing Furnishing Alcohol To Minor Charges

 Furnishing Alcohol To A Minor

-(a) Except as provided in Subsection (b) of this section, a person commits an offence if he purchases an alcoholic beverage for or gives or with criminal negligence makes available an alcoholic beverage to a minor.
+(a) Except as provided in Subsection (b) of this section, a person commits an offense if he purchases an alcoholic beverage for or gives or with criminal negligence makes available an alcoholic beverage to a minor.

 (b) A person may purchase an alcoholic beverage for or give an alcoholic beverage to a minor if he is the minor’s adult parent, guardian, or spouse, or an adult in whose custody the minor has been committed by a court, and he is visibly present when the minor possesses or consumes the alcoholic beverage.